What is a Furby? A Brief History of a Pop Culture Phenomenon

 furby toys

-Furby is an electronic robotic toy that was first introduced in 1998 by Tiger Electronics and later acquired by Hasbro, which quickly became a popular trend among children’s toys.
+A Furby is an electronic robotic toy first released in 1998 by Tiger Electronics, which was later acquired by Hasbro.
+It quickly became the “must-have” children’s toy of the holiday season, defining a generation of interactive play.

 A Brief Description Of Furby

-They could communicate with one another via an infrared port located between their eyes, allowing for fascinating group dynamics when multiple Furbies were gathered together.
+They could even communicate with each other using an infrared port between their eyes, creating fascinating group dynamics when multiple Furbies were in the same room.

 History Of Furby